 Generative AI and Assessments key information and video

-We’re sure you’ll have questions about emerging generative artificial intelligence (AI) tools such as ChatGPT.
+We’re sure you’ll have questions about emerging generative artificial intelligence (AI) tools such as Microsoft Copilot and ChatGPT.

 Follow these simple FAQs below to help you avoid committing academic misconduct and watch this video from our PVC for Education.